-New study helps people with autism improve driving
+U. Michigan study to help those with autism improve driving

 ANN ARBOR, Mich.
-(AP) — University of Michigan researchers are studying how well people with autism spectrum disorder can detect road hazards and plan to assist the young motorists in sharpening their driving skills.
+(AP) — University of Michigan researchers are studying how well people with autism spectrum disorder can detect road hazards, and plan to assist the young motorists in sharpening their driving skills.

 The upcoming effort will be the second phase of a project funded by Ford Motor Co. that teams the Ann Arbor university with a local driving school.

-During phase one of the study, researchers found students with autism spectrum disorder detected fewer hazards than control participants during simulated drives.
+During phase one of the study, researchers found that students with autism spectrum disorder detected fewer hazards than control participants during simulated drives.

 But, according to lead researcher Elise Hodges, some extra work behind the wheel did the trick.